Today I wanted to cover some real estate investing 101 material that I think a lot of people need a refresher on.

 Let’s face it – in order for a property to be an actual “investment”, it needs to generate a profit.

 In other words, after all of your expenses are paid – how much money will you actually be able to KEEP at the end of each month?
 Many new investors quickly discover that it’s harder than it looks to pull this off.

-There are an endless number of things that can (and will) eat away at your revenue and become obstacles to you making (and keeping) your money.
+There is an endless number of things that can (and will) eat away at your revenue and become obstacles to you making (and keeping) your money.
 If you want to avoid the trap of owning a property that costs more than it makes – be sure to do thorough due diligence before you buy it and leave no stone unturned in the process.
-It may be tedious work that requires great patience, but when you lay the groundwork properly, you'll thank yourself for a lifetime – believe me!
+It may be tedious work that requires great patience, but when you lay the groundwork properly, you’ll thank yourself for a lifetime – believe me!

 6. Be Fearful When Others Are Greedy and Greedy When Others Are Fearful.

 Real estate investing is one of those games where it’s surprisingly easy to get caught up in the “herd mentality” of your market.

 When I first got into real estate investing, the entire U.S. market was headed into one of the worst recessions in history.
 My first 4 years of investing were in a world where real estate was the cheap, easy to get, and it was always a buyer’s market.

 So far, the nationwide real estate market has turned around dramatically.
 There is virtually NO excess inventory of real estate on the market, most properties are selling in a matter of days (not years), and people have a wildly different view of real estate than they did just 24 months ago.